 That depends.
-As explained above, your department will determine your studio placement based upon your audition.
+As explained above, your audition will determine your studio placement.
 However, third-year studio placement does not guarantee third-year academic status, and second-year studio placement does not guarantee second-year academic status.

 We will transfer as much academic credit as possible from your previous school.
 You must transfer a minimum of 28 semester hours of credit to have second-year academic status, or 58 semester hours of credit to have third-year academic status.
 It is possible to enter with third-year studio status and only second-year academic status, and if there is a discrepancy between studio level and academic level, transfer students may be required to accept a lower studio level or academic level.
-We cannot determine the exact number of transferable credits until after you have arrived at NEC and taken placement exams in music theory, and in jazz theory if you are a jazz major.
-Most transfer students lose some credits when they transfer to NEC, and some need to add an extra semester or semesters to their program.
+We cannot determine the exact number of transferable credits until after you have arrived at NEC and taken placement exams.
+Most transfer students lose some credits when they transfer to NEC, and some need to add extra semesters to their program.

 How many total credit hours can I transfer in to NEC?

 NEC will accept a maximum of 60 semester hours toward the Bachelor of Music degree, or 36 semester hours toward the Undergraduate Diploma.
 Guidelines for various NEC departments are listed below.

 Music Theory: Credits transfer with grades of C or better, after NEC placement testing.
 If you place out of part of NEC’s theory requirement, we will allow you to transfer in credit you have earned elsewhere to cover the courses you are not required to take at NEC.

 Music History: Credits transfer with grades of C or better, provided that the work compares to NEC courses, as determined by the department.